– Satyakam Ray

 But why do the 90s kids sound like an exciting past that materialized and took a special place in the hearts of young adults?
 A thoughtful question with an unwavering enduring random set of answers which are effortless and heart-choking emotions.

 A variety of experiences set the 90s kids different and exclusive from others.
-But a thorough rethinking of the same experiences with proper emphasis on each aspect is the crux of the 90s kids’ series narration.
+But thoroughly rethinking the same experiences with proper emphasis on each aspect is the crux of the 90s kids’ series narration.

 The constant comparison of generations will continue with every generation bashing their old generation and likewise.
 But the important thing is how we reciprocate love and respect among all without any biasness or prejudice.